History at Sparken Hill...

 How is the curriculum delivered?

-Following the 'Development Mattes' guidance in EYFS, our Nursery and Reception children gain an 'Understanding of the World; people and communities; the world and technology' and come into KS1 with the foundations laid for History.
+Following the 'Development Matters' guidance in EYFS, our Nursery and Reception children gain an 'Understanding of the World; people and communities; the world and technology' and come into KS1 with the foundations laid for History.

-At Sparken Hill, we implement a History curriculum that; meets the objectives outlined in the National Curriculum, a copy of which can be found here;
+At Sparken Hill, we implement a History curriculum that; meets the objectives outlined in the National Curriculum.
+Therefore we ensure that:

 - Is progressive throughout the whole school, with three distinct milestones of KS1, LKS2 and UKS2.
 Each milestone we will cover different topics within these topics it will include the concepts: chronological understanding, knowledge and understanding of the past, historical interpretation, historical enquiry, organisation and communication.

 - It is delivered on a half-termly timetable, where History and Geography are taught alternate half terms or interwoven to strengthen the links and amplify learning.
 As such, approximately 30 hours of History is taught each academic year & has progressive skills from each threshold embedded into each unit, providing opportunities for retrieval practice of prior knowledge and vocabulary.

 - It provides whole class differentiation through questioning and various methods of recording is enhanced by trips and visiting experts where appropriate.